vishal-m25/Obsidian/Learnings/java.md

 - HashMap for faster access

-TreeMap/TreeSet does not allow null value because it maintains certain ordering with the help of comparisons
+TreeMap/TreeSet does not allow null value because it maintains certain ordering with the help of comparison

 **Note** -- you are allowed to create your own immutable collection